-After creating a folder with a certain name, for example Africa, it is possible to rename it to something else, lets say, America.
-The process is easy, right click on the folder you want to rename and then select rename.
+After creating a folder with a certain name, for example, Africa, it is possible to rename it to something else, let us say, America.
+The process is easy, right click on the folder you want to rename and then select Rename.
 Then type the new name you want.

 Copying and Pasting Folders

 You can create a copy of your folder (duplicating).
 This achieved by, right clicking on the folder you want to copy, select copy, go to where you want to paste and then right click and paste.
 If you paste on the same place as the original folder, it will have the name copy of, then the name of the file you were copying.

 If you want to move a folder completely, you use the option of cut.

 - Right click on the folder you want to move.

 - Go to the place you want to have your folder.